 Consumers all over the United States are (more and more) starting to see "cosmetic damage endorsements" contained in their policies, or offered by their trusted insurance brokers.
-Insurance agents will try to persuade you that these cosmetic damage endorsements are "no big deal," and do not affect any fundamental elements of your coverage.
-Insurance companies are so eager to have you sign the endorsement that they may offer a slightly lower premium in exchange for your signature.
+Insurance agents will try to persuade you that these cosmetic damage endorsements are "no big deal," and do not affect any fundamental elements of your coverage. insurance companies or corporate defendants are so eager to have you sign the endorsement that they may offer a slightly lower premium in exchange for your signature.
 Why?

 Before we answer that, let us digress.
 Where did the cosmetic damage waiver come from -- decades ago, farmers and ranchers with (usually) metal buildings and structures asked for ways to save money on their insurance premiums.
 An innovative insurance company came up with the idea of a cosmetic damage endorsement.
 In simple terms, the policy would say if we can call the damage "cosmetic," we will not cover it.
 Farmers and ranchers were typically looking to insure things like barns or other structures where cosmetic dings, dents, and general surface scraping, caused by hail or other storm related debris, mattered very little.
 So it made sense for them.

-The waiver worked so well that insurance companies decided to apply it to residential roofs – to save money.
+The waiver worked so well that insurance companies or corporate defendants decided to apply it to residential roofs – to save money.
 Lots of it.
-By offering a slightly lower premium, insurance companies try to slip language into your homeowners insurance policy that has the same language: we will not cover damage we can call "cosmetic."
+By offering a slightly lower premium, insurance companies or corporate defendants try to slip language into your homeowners insurance policy that has the same language: we will not cover damage we can call "cosmetic."
 Unfortunately, due to vague definitions, and lawyer-driven fights over the phrase "cosmetic," insurers now use these clauses to completely deny coverage.